05/26/2026

 The simplified version:

+That framework has remained popular for a reason: it balances efficiency with practical real-world safety margins.
 And regardless of what limits your team or training agency uses, the most important habit is this:

 Don’t just plan depth.
 Plan oxygen exposure.